PSF1/CronBundle/README.md

 This bundle allows two work methods.

 - Run cron jobs in each request, if it's the time.
+Note that you must define job format with enough time to not duplicate executions.
 - Run cron jobs by console command.

 ### Console commands